Courses

 NU 324.
 Family Centered Care - Women and Infants.
 2 Hours.

 The focus of this course is the childbearing family.
-Concepts related to pre-pregnancy, pregnancy, the fetus/newborn, and the post delivery family are presented.
+Concepts related to pre-pregnancy issues, pregnancy, the fetus/newborn, and the post delivery family are presented.
 Physiologic, social, and cultural issues, as they relate to the childbearing family, are included.
-Clinical experiences occur in a variety of settings, including inpatient, educational, and community settings.
-Prerequisite(s): NU 212 and NU 214 and NL 212 and NL 214 and PY 141.
+Prerequisite(s): NU 212 and NL 212.

 NU 412.
 Population Focus - Community Health.
 2 Hours.